 This procedure requires that the table not have been modified already with statements such as INSERT or UPDATE after an upgrade to MySQL 4.1 or higher.
-In that case, MySQL stores new values in the column using latin1, and the column contains a mix of sjis and latin1 values and cannot be converted properly.
+In that case, MySQL would store new values in the column using latin1, and the column would contain a mix of sjis and latin1 values and cannot be converted properly.